imaadansari/Virtual-Painter-Using-Hand-Gestures/readme.md

 # Virtual Painter Using Hand Gestures

-Python based application which uses enables users to draw using hand gestures.
+Python based application which enables users to draw using hand gestures.

 ----------------------------------------